The Ultimate Guide to

 Eliminate duplicative efforts and risk management costs across government entities.

 If your company provides cloud computing services or SaaS applications and plans on having the U.S. government as a customer, then you will need to become FedRAMP authorized.
-In fact, every single government contract includes standardized language for FedRAMP requirements.
 Don’t let the size of your company deter you, either.
 Over 30% of FedRAMP Cloud Service Providers are small businesses.

 There are six steps in the preparation/planning phase, and the process can take weeks or multiple months depending on the maturity of your current security compliance program.

-After you’ve implemented the appropriate set of controls, you’ll need to document the details in a System Security Plan.
+After you’ve implemented the appropriate set of controls, you’ll need to document the details in a System Security Plan (SSP).
+Ensure your system is fully built and functional before proceeding, as this is a prerequisite for the authorization process.

 2. Assess

 Once you finish phase one, you’ll need to hire an independent assessor to test and verify your controls’ implementation and effectiveness.
-Once the testing is completed, you’ll be issued a Security Assessment Report (SAR) that contains any vulnerabilities, threats, and risks discovered during the testing process.
-Once you’ve reviewed the report, your assessor will share it with the security team at the agency you’re working with or with the JAB.
-In the meantime, you can start developing your Plan of Action & Milestones (POA&M) which addresses how you will resolve the vulnerabilities in your report and submit this to the same agency or the JAB.
+When the testing is completed, the independent assessor will prepare a Security Assessment Report (SAR) that documents all results of the testing conducted, including assessment results, identified risks, and recommendations for mitigation..
+After you’ve reviewed the report, your assessor will share it with the security team at the agency you’re working with or with the JAB.
+In the meantime, you can start developing your Plan of Action & Milestones (POA&M), which addresses how you will resolve the vulnerabilities in your report and submit this to the same agency.

 3. Authorize

-After the assessment and documents have been delivered, you’ll need to submit the entire security package to your authorizing official (AO) at the agency or the JAB.
-The AO or the JAB will review the materials and either approve them or request further testing.
-A final review is then conducted that decides whether you will have an Authority to Operate (ATO), and a signed ATO letter will be given to you by your Authorizing Official.
+After the assessment and documents have been delivered, you’ll need to submit the entire security package to your authorizing official (AO) at the agency.
+The AO will review the materials and either approve them or request further testing.
+A final review is then conducted that decides whether you will have an Authority to Operate (ATO).
+For agency authorization, a signed ATO letter will be given to you by your Authorizing Official.

 4. Monitor

-On the other hand, if you want to gain authorization to only work with a single federal agency or if your product has niche demand, you can work directly with an agency to obtain a FedRAMP Agency Authority to Operate (ATO).
-Going this direction is quicker and somewhat less intensive than the JAB route, since you don’t have to provide proof of demand from multiple agencies or go through reviews with the JAB.
+On the other hand, if you want to gain authorization to work with a single federal agency or if your product has niche demand, you can work directly with an agency to obtain a single agency FedRAMP Authority to Operate (ATO).
+Going this direction may be quicker since you only need to satisfy one agency’s specific requirements and risk tolerance.
+However, other agencies wanting to use your service would need to conduct their own authorization process or leverage the existing authorization through the FedRAMP Marketplace.

 If you’ve already implemented an information security framework in the Hyperproof platform and want to meet FedRAMP security controls baseline, the Hyperproof platform will recommend which existing controls you can leverage to fulfill them, making it significantly easier and faster to complete the standard.
 Conversely, the controls you implement for FedRAMP can be reused to meet the requirements of other information security standards and frameworks.